seanchen607/deplink/README.md

 ## :hourglass_flowing_sand: Load deplink and check help page

 	library(deplink)
-	?deplink
+	source(system.file("script", "load_libs.R", package = "deplink"))

 ## :dna: Usage

-For example, deplink compares the genetic/epigenetic features between cancer cell lines with different dependencies of "9-1-1" complex members:
+For example, deplink compares the genetic/epigenetic features between cancer cell lines with highest and lowest dependencies of "9-1-1" complex members:

 	deplink(signature.name = "9-1-1", signature = c("RAD9A", "RAD1", "HUS1", "RAD17"))

 The results will be output to a local directory (default: root directory) under a folder in name of the designated "signature.name" ("9-1-1" in this case).

 Several cutoffs are set by default as below and can be changed by will.
-Please see the help page for more details.
+Please see the help page for more details (*?deplink*).

 	cutoff.freq        = 10
     cutoff.percentile  = 0.2